estuary/docs/reductions/README.rst

 logical partition have a "total order", meaning that one document is universally understood to have been written *before* the other.

-Note this doesn't hold for documents of the same key written to *different* logical partitions.
+This doesn't hold for documents of the same key written to *different* logical partitions.
 These documents can be considered "mostly" ordered:
-Flow uses timestamps to understand the relative ordering of these documents, and while this largely does the Right Thing, small amounts of re-ordering are possible and even likely.
+Flow uses timestamps to understand the relative ordering of these documents, and while this largely does the "Right Thing", small amounts of re-ordering are possible and even likely.

-Flow also guarantees exactly-once semantics within derived collections and materializations (so long as the target system supports transactions), and a document reduction will be applied exactly one time.
+Flow guarantees exactly-once semantics within derived collections and materializations (so long as the target system supports transactions), and a document reduction will be applied exactly one time.